Margaret O'Brien: Film

 O'Brien made her first film appearance in Metro-Goldwyn-Mayer's Babes on Broadway (1941) at the age of four, but it was the following year that her first major role brought her widespread attention.
 As a five-year-old in Journey for Margaret (1942), O'Brien won wide praise for her quite convincing acting style, unusual for a child of her age.
 By 1943, she was considered a big enough star to have a cameo appearance in the all-star military show finale of Thousands Cheer.
-Also in 1943, at the age of seven, Margaret co-starred in "You, John Jones," a "War Bond/Effort," short film, with James Cagney and Ann Sothern (playing their daughter), in which she dramatically recited President Lincoln's "Gettysburg Address."
+Also in 1943, at the age of seven, Margaret co-starred in You, John Jones!, an MGM short film for the War Activities Committee of the Motion Pictures Industry, with James Cagney and Ann Sothern (playing her parents), in which she dramatically recited President Lincoln's "Gettysburg Address".
 She played Adèle, a young French girl, and spoke and sang all her dialogue with a French accent in Jane Eyre (1943).